Year of the Rabbit: Your Chinese zodiac love life predictions for 2023

 1953, 1965, 1977, 1989, 2001, 2013

 Natives of Snake zodiac have very good chances to get married this year.
-2023 will be filled with love, romance, and bliss for the Snake natives.
-Even the Single natives might finally find the right person after some unfruitful dates.
-The Snake lovers will get to spend a lot of time with their beloved that will bring new excitement in the relationship.
+2023 will be filled with love, romance, and bliss for those born in the Year of the Snake.
+Even singles may finally find the right person after some unfruitful dates.
+Snake lovers will get to spend a lot of time with their beloved that will bring new excitement in the relationship.
 Married couples are advised to not make hasty decisions when it comes to expanding their family.

 Most: Ox and Rooster